open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 title: Architecture
 weight: 28
 # prettier-ignore
-cSpell:ignore: # TODO: Add keywords to ignore.
+cSpell:ignore: fanoutconsumer probabilisticsampler spanmetrics zpages
 ---

 OpenTelemetry Collector is an executable that can receive telemetry data,